-The next step is to strengthen the weak muscles which in the case of rib flare is going to be the core.
+The next step is to strengthen the weak muscles, which in the case of rib flare, is going to be the abdominal muscles.

-If you feel that your rib flare is also caused by poor shoulder mobility we have included an exercise that may help.
+However, If you feel that your rib flare is also caused by poor shoulder mobility I have included an exercise that may help.

-In addition, Healthline also suggests a range of breathing exercises to improve your posture which we will also cover briefly if you feel this is a problem area also.
+In addition, Healthline also suggests a range of breathing exercises to improve your posture which are also included below.

 1. Release Techniques